abdusco/abdus.dev/src/posts/checking-executable-exists-in-path-using-node/index.md

 pwsh -command "echo $PSVersionTable.PSVersion.ToString()"
 ```

 but it runs slowly.
 It also doesn't handle commands without `--version` or any command switch at all.
-So running the program to see if actually runs is not a great way to go about it.
+So trying to run the program to see if actually exists is not a great way to go about it.

 ## Solution